-What financial support could you receive?
+What financial support could you receive in 2023/24?

-Most UK students studying for their first degree are eligible for a tuition fee loan to cover the full tuition fees.
-You can check your eligibility at:
+If you are a student and studying for your first degree you may be eligible for a tuition fee loan to cover the entire tuition fee in 2023/24.

 A maintenance loan is available to help with living costs such as food, accommodation and travel.
 The amount you can borrow depends on where you live and study, and your household income.
 The maintenance loan is paid in three equal instalments, one at the start of each term.